 Whether you sit on the sidelines or participate, the novelty events (think: three-legged race and cow pat throwing) along with nightly entertainment make this event one for the bucket list.

-2. MEET DONALD AND DOUGLAS
+2. MEET DONALD AND DUNCAN

 Never heard of a Dunnart?
 You wouldn’t be the first person.